 The school continues to recognise the need to maximise every learning opportunity and provides additional learning opportunities for pupils entitled to pupil premium funding by:

 - Quality first teaching and targeted intervention across all year groups

 - Monitoring attendance and punctuality

 - Providing early intervention where appropriate

-- Inviting pupils to early morning Hub Club
+- Inviting pupils to early morning and after school clubs

 We ensure that the additional support we provide is effective by: